The Timescales of Embedded Star Formation as Observed in STARFORGE: The Evolution of Embeddedness During Formation

 \subsubsection{Only Considering Massive Stars Once they are Massive}

 This unexpected result can be explained by considering how the stars are being counted.
-The left panel counts stars from the time they begin accretion, but it is clear from Figure~\ref{fig:mass_accretion_vs_time} that even ``eventually massive'' stars can exist upwards of 2 \Myr before they are meaningfully more massive than the other stars.
-As such, there is no appreciable difference between the blue and black curves, and no guarantee that any of the stars contributing to the curves currently have high mass, early in the simulation.
+The top panel counts stars from the time they begin accretion, but it is clear from Figure~\ref{fig:mass_accretion_vs_time} that even ``eventually massive'' stars can exist upwards of 2 \Myr before they are meaningfully more massive than the other stars.
+As such, there is no appreciable difference between the blue and black curves in the top panel of Figure~\ref{fig:fid_counting}, and no guarantee that any of the stars contributing to the curves currently have high mass, early in the simulation.

-In contrast, we see very different behavior in the right hand panel of Figure~\ref{fig:fid_counting}, where we choose to only consider massive stars once they surpass the 8 M$_\odot$ threshold (i.e., the heavy lines in the left panel of Figure~\ref{fig:mass_accretion_vs_time}).
+In contrast, we see very different behavior in the bottom panel of Figure~\ref{fig:fid_counting}, where we choose to only consider massive stars once they surpass the 8 M$_\odot$ threshold (i.e., above the dashed line in the left panel of Figure~\ref{fig:mass_accretion_vs_time}).
 With this choice, we are only counting massive stars once they are massive enough to have had either, significant mass accretion rates (i.e., significant protostellar feedback), or prolonged accretion events, such that they have large luminosities.

 With this different choice of how to define ``massive'', we see a different correlation with the $A_V>4$ embeddedness that tracks dense gas.
-In contrast to the left panel, the decrease in extinction now appears to be more tightly related to the onset of massive stars (at $\sim$4-5\Myr) rather than star formation in general (comparing the blue and grey curves).
+In contrast to the top panel, the decrease in extinction now appears to be more tightly related to the onset of massive stars (at $\sim$4-5\Myr) rather than star formation in general (comparing the blue and grey curves).
 In other words, the drop in significant stellar embeddeding is driven by effects produced by stars as they reach a significant mass.

 While the observed correlation strongly suggests that massive stars are driving the drop in extinction, there are multiple possible mechanisms at work.
-We consider one of these mechanisms in the right panel of Figure~\ref{fig:fid_counting}, where we assess the role of radiation, which is dominated by the population of hot massive stars.
+We consider one of these mechanisms in the bottom panel of Figure~\ref{fig:fid_counting}, where we assess the role of radiation, which is dominated by the population of hot massive stars.
 We plot the time evolution of the bolometric stellar luminosity (green) and the number of ionizing photons (purple), each normalized by their maximum value throughout the simulation\footnote{For reference, the maximum number of ionizing photons is $10^{48.09}$ photons, and the maximum stellar luminosity is $10^{5.92}$ L$_\odot$.}.